Promise of Graph Sparsification and Decomposition for Noise Reduction in QAOA: Analysis for Trapped-Ion Compilations: Quantum noise analysis

 Fig. \ref{landscapes} shows an example of the cost landscape $\langle C\rangle$ as a function of the QAOA parameters $\gamma$ and $\beta$, for cost functions that have been normalized to set the average edge weight to unity following Ref.~\cite{shaydulin2023parameter}.
 The left column shows noiseless cases of (a) the original compilation \cite{rajakumar_generating_2022}, (b) decomposed compilation, and (c) decomposed and sparsified compilation, with (d) showing a line cut through the optimal $\beta$.
 The results with decomposition are essentially identical to the original compilation, while a much larger error is incurred by the sparsified compilation because the approximate cuts in $C'$ produce an approximate quantum state from the circuit. (e), (f), (g), and (h) show analogous results for the same instance in the presence of noise, with $\Gamma=0.001$.
 Here the decomposed compilation greatly outperforms the original compilation, while the sparsified and decomposed compilation slightly outperforms it.

 One surprising feature of these results is the extent to which sparsification is harming the performance.
-In the noiseless case, this is due to the approximate graph coupling $C'$ as mentioned previously.
-In the noisy cases, there is still little or no benefit in our calculations because sparsification is not correlated with reduced execution time $t$ as seen previously in Fig.~\ref{fig: time-of-pulses-sparsification}, while noise in our model depends only on the execution time in Eq.~(\ref{<C>}).
+In the noiseless case, the lower approximation ratio in Fig.~\ref{landscapes} is due to the approximate graph coupling $C'$ as mentioned previously.
+In the noisy cases, there is still little or no benefit in our calculations because sparsification is not correlated with reduced execution time $t$ as seen previously in Fig.~\ref{fig: time-of-pulses-sparsification}, while noise in our model depends only on the execution time in eqn.~(\ref{<C>}).
 However, it is important to keep in mind that a more realistic noise model may see benefits from sparsification which are not evident in the simple model we consider here.
-For example, if there is some residual entanglement between the vibrational and electronic modes after each application of $H$, as expected in more realistic treatments of trapped-ion dynamics \cite{lotshaw_modeling_2023}, then we would expect that limiting the number of $H_\text{Ising}$ applications through sparsification (Fig.~\ref{fig: number-of-pulses-sparsification}) would produce a less noisy final result.
+For example, if there is some residual entanglement between the vibrational and electronic modes after each application of $H$, as described above and as expected in more realistic treatments of trapped-ion dynamics \cite{lotshaw_modeling_2023}, then we would expect that limiting the number of $H_\text{Ising}$ applications through sparsification (Fig.~\ref{fig: number-of-pulses-sparsification}) would produce a less noisy final result.
 Similar considerations also apply if there is noise associated with bit flip operations (Fig.~\ref{fig: total-gates-sparsification}).
 This gives some reason to expect that sparsification may still be useful for limiting noise in real-world trapped ion experiments.
-Finally, it is important to note the analog trapped-ion noise model we consider in this section is distinct from the digital quantum-computing considerations from the previous section, where there is a more direct link between sparsification, the number of edges, and the expected reduction in noise.
+Finally, it is important to note that the analog trapped-ion noise model we consider in this section is distinct from the digital quantum-computing considerations from the previous section, where there is a direct link between sparsification, the number of edges, and the expected reduction in noise.